Naruto Shippuden: Ultimate Ninja Storm 3: Development

 The new Naruto game was first leaked online in the Weekly Shōnen Jump magazine in June 2012, with Namco Bandai Games confirming that it was Ultimate Ninja Storm 3 shortly afterwards.
 With the announcement, Yusuke Sasaki of Namco Bandai promised improvements to the fighting system and story mode.
 To make areas more interactive and add strategy to the fights, the staff added the ring-out option.

 The story mode was developed to be accessible to players unfamiliar with the Naruto series.
 CyberConnect2 CEO Hiroshi Matsuyama promised the return of "epic boss battles" absent from Naruto Shippuden: Ultimate Ninja Storm Generations.
 Bandai promoted graphics improvements in its first trailer, released in July 2012.
 Two alternative costumes for Naruto Uzumaki (a samurai outfit and Goku's uniform from Dragon Ball) were based on illustrations by Masashi Kishimoto which were published in Shonen Jump and an art book.
 They attracted producer Yuki Nishikawa, who consulted other members of the company to include them in the game.

 In August 2012, CyberConnect2 began a suggestion forum on their website which asked players worldwide to say what they wanted to see in Ultimate Ninja Storm 3 and upcoming Naruto games.
 The feedback was used to create the game.
-At Comic-Con International in July 2012, Namco Bandai Games America representatives confirmed plans for a March 2013 release in North America.
+At San Diego Comic-Con in July 2012, Namco Bandai Games America representatives confirmed plans for a March 2013 release in North America.
 First-run copies of the game included a code to download six costumes: a Goku costume, a samurai suit for Naruto Uzumaki, Road to Ninja costumes for Hinata Hyuga and Sasuke Uchiha, a kimono for Sasuke, swimsuits for Sakura Haruno and Tsunade, a Japanese school uniform for Sakura, and ANBU costumes for Kakashi Hatake and Itachi Uchiha.
 The game was released in a regular form and in two limited editions which included action figures and the soundtrack.